chubes4/post-to-instagram/readme.txt

 Instagram's API currently limits carousels to 10 images per post.

 = What happens if my images have different aspect ratios? = Instagram will crop all images in a carousel to match the aspect ratio of the first image.
-A cropping notice is displayed in the plugin UI.
+The plugin provides a cropping modal to ensure compliance.

 = How do I get an Instagram App ID and Secret? =
 You must create a Facebook Developer App, add the Instagram Graph API, and configure a valid OAuth redirect URI (see plugin settings for details).

 == Changelog ==
 = 1.0.0 =
-* Initial release: OAuth authentication, image selection modal, drag-and-drop reordering, modular React UI, block editor integration.
+* Initial release: OAuth authentication, image selection modal, drag-and-drop reordering, cropping, modular React UI, block editor integration.

 == License ==
 This plugin is free software, licensed under GPLv2 or later.

 == Credits ==
-Developed by [your-name or org].
+Developed by Chris Huber (https://chubes.net).
-Contributions welcome!
-See CONTRIBUTING.md for guidelines.

 == Support ==
-For issues, feature requests, or contributions, visit the GitHub repository: https://github.com/[your-github-username]/post-to-instagram
+For issues or feature requests, visit the GitHub repository: https://github.com/chubes4/post-to-instagram